flowsydev/flowsy-net-event-sourcing-abstractions/README.md

 For instance, we could define an abstract Event class and inherit all our events from it, then use the [MediatR](https://www.nuget.org/packages/MediatR) library to publish our event as a notification.

-The **EventRepository** class from the [Flowsy.EventSourcing.Sql](https://www.nuget.org/packages/Flowsy.EventSourcing.Sql) package implements the **IEventRepository** interface defined in this package and accepts an optional **IEventPublisher** instance through its constructor, so it can automatically publish the events of an **IEventSource** once they are persisted in the event store.
+The **AggregateRepository** class from the [Flowsy.EventSourcing.Sql](https://www.nuget.org/packages/Flowsy.EventSourcing.Sql) package implements the **IAggregateRepository** interface defined in this package and accepts an optional **IEventPublisher** instance through its constructor, so it can automatically publish the events of an **IAggregateRoot** once they are saved to the event store.

 ### Event Publisher